Why are Plastic Bottle Tops Connected to Bottles Now?

 The initiative to connect bottle tops to bottles is a commendable step towards reducing plastic pollution, addressing a specific problem of littering and improving recycling processes.
 However, it is crucial to realize that this measure alone is insufficient.

-Real progress requires holding corporations accountable for their overall plastic production and pushing for comprehensive, sustainable solutions beyond minor adjustments.
+Real progress requires holding corporations accountable for their overall plastic production and pushing for comprehensive, solutions beyond minor adjustments.

 Besides choosing reusable bottles for instance (the most eco-friendly solution in the end), bottle deposit return schemes (DRS) could also play an important part.
 They incentivize consumers to return their bottles for recycling by offering a small refund.
-This approach increases recycling rates and reduces littering.
+This approach increases and reduces littering.
 Countries like Germany and Norway have successfully implemented DRS, achieving recycling rates of over 90% for beverage containers.

 Like we said, it’s a step forward but surely not the best solution.